 - Methylation also helps with the production of various neurotransmitters and hormones, including serotonin.
 Deficiencies in these neurotransmitters can affects things like your mood, motivation, sleep, sex drive, appetite and digestive functions.
 Abnormal levels of neurotransmitters are tied to ADHD, depression, anxiety, IBS and insomnia

-- In order for methylation to take place, the body requires the presence of a certain active amino acid called SAMe.
+- In order for methylation to take place, the body requires the presence of a certain active amino acid called folate deficiency.
 SAMe helps regulate more than 200 different enzyme interactions, and without it methylation stops.

 Whether you carry the MTHFR C677T or MTHFR A1298C mutation determines if you’re more likely to suffer from certain diseases than others.
 (9)